-The use of well-trained CLA to administer DS/GA to pediatric dental patients is an accepted treatment modality.6-11 DS/ GA has inherent associated risks.
+The use of well-trained CLA to administer DS/GA to pediatric dental patients is an accepted treatment modality.
+GA has inherent associated risks.
 Peri- and postoperative respiratory adverse events are the most common critical complications that can lead to morbidity.
-Pediatric respiratory risk decreases with age.12-15 The pediatric airway evolves dramatically from birth to adolescence.
+Pediatric respiratory risk decreases with age.
+Pediatric airway evolves dramatically from birth to adolescence.
 The infant and young child are at increased risk of airway obstruction because of smaller tracheal diameter, relatively large tongue and tonsils, and small mandible.
 In addition, patients younger than two years of age have decreased functional residual capacity and, therefore, limited oxygen reserve.
-If the CLA will be treating patients younger than three years of age, it has been recommended that they have focused expertise in pediatric airway management and vascular access.
+In the CLA will be treating patients younger than three years of age, it has been recommended that they have focused expertise in pediatric airway management and vascular access.